-The Restatement of Property, Second, adopts the rule that the landlord covenants that residential property is suitable for residential purposes20 but expressly takes no position whether a similar rule applies with respect to commercial premises.
+The Restatement of Property, Second, adopts the rule that the landlord covenants that residential property is suitable for residential purposes but expressly takes no position whether a similar rule applies with respect to commercial premises.

 PROBLEM 9.8: L, the owner of a multilevel building, executed a written lease of designated space to T for 5 years at a stipulated rent.
 T was going to use the premises as a jewelry store.
 T's specific business purpose was made clear to L both in the contract negotiations and in the lease.
 Six months after the store opened a burglary occurred in which entry was made through the ceiling of the vault area, which ceiling was also the floor of the second story of the building.
-A mechanical equipment room was located over the jewelry store, and the floor of this room formed the ceiling of the jewelry store.
-This design allowed easy entry into the vault from above.
+A mechanical equipment room was located over the jewelry store, and the floor of this room formed the ceiling of the yealt from above.
 May T recover against L?